-Not all discolorations can be bleached, so it's best to check in with your dentist to set expectations.
-For instance, according to the ADA, grayish gnashers, bonded teeth and tooth-colored fillings won't be whitened by a bleaching agent, whereas yellow and brown stains will lighten right up.
-If your smile is bleachable, ask your doc about an in-office treatment like Luma-light or Zoom, which activates a high concentration of hydrogen peroxide with light wavelengths, taking teeth up to 10 shades lighter.
+Apa says that not all discolorations can be bleached—according to the American Dental Association, grayish hues, bonded teeth, and tooth-colored fillings won't be whitened by a bleaching agent, whereas yellow and brown stains will lighten right up.
+If your smile is bleachable, ask your care provider about an in-office treatment like Luma-light or Zoom, which activates a high concentration of hydrogen peroxide with light wavelengths, making teeth up to 10 shades lighter.

 Everyday Tips for Whitening Teeth

 Keep your whitened-teeth longer by avoiding a few common causes of discoloration.
-Steer clear of blue- or green-tinted mouthwashes, which, according to Emanuel Layliev, D.D.S., director of the New York Center for Cosmetic Dentistry, contain dyes that can lead to staining, especially if the rinse is loaded with alcohol.
-He says, "The alcohol dries the surface of teeth and restorations thus making the teeth more prone to darkening."
+Steer clear of blue- or green-tinted mouthwashes, which, according to Emanuel Layliev, D.D.S., director of the New York Center for Cosmetic Dentistry, contain dyes that can lead to staining, especially if the rinse is loaded with alcohol."The alcohol dries the surface of teeth and restorations thus making the teeth more prone to darkening," he says.
 He also advises patients to sip coffee, red wine and dark sodas through a straw, since these daily treats can contribute to yellowing.
 Not sure what will compromise your bright white smile?
-Layliev says, "A good rule of thumb is, anything that will stain a white shirt will stain your teeth."
+"A good rule of thumb: Anything that will stain a white shirt will stain your teeth," Layliev says.

 How to Brush Your Teeth Without a Toothbrush

-While brushing and flossing is "the very best way to clean teeth," according to Layliev, certain foods can help naturally scrub your smile if you're caught unprepared.
-When you can't brush, nosh on fibrous fruits and veggies like spinach, lettuce, broccoli and apples -- their crunchy textures help eliminate build-up.
+While brushing and flossing is "the very best way to clean teeth," according to Layliev, certain foods can help naturally scrub your smile in a pinch.
+When you can't brush, nosh on fibrous fruits and veggies like spinach, lettuce, broccoli, and apples—their crunchy textures help eliminate build-up.
 For fresher breath, chew on all-natural bacteria-busters like parsley, cilantro, and mint.
 Cucumbers also contain "odor-fighting phytochemicals," Layliev says.

 How to Prevent Bleeding Gums

 If you've been lax on flossing, your body may be trying to send you a message.
-Jonathan B. Levine, a doctor of dental medicine in New York City, says, "The main reason your gums bleed is because plaque has been allowed to form along the gum line."
+"The main reason your gums bleed is because plaque has been allowed to form along the gum line," Levine says.
 Since the health of the mouth affects your general health, Levine says it's important to nip gum disease in the bud by adhering to a daily flossing and a twice-daily brushing routine.
 If you're not a fan of traditional ribbon floss, clean between teeth with an interdental floss-up or flossette, which is much easier to maneuver.

 When Not to Brush Your Teeth

-Somewhere along the way it was drilled into us that we have to brush after imbibing, and for the most part that's true.
-But according to research, there's a glaring exception to that rule-of-tooth.
-If you're sipping on drinks containing citric or phosphoric acid -- i.e. fruit juices and sodas -- wait a full hour before brushing, says Kenton A. Ross of the Academy of General Dentistry.
+According to recent research, there's a glaring exception to the rule of brushing your teeth directly after a round of drinks.
+If you're sipping on drinks containing citric or phosphoric acid—i.e. fruit juices and sodas—wait a full hour before brushing, says Kenton Ross of the Academy of General Dentistry.
 "The acid in the drink weakens the enamel and brushing can then remove microscopic amounts of that important enamel layer."
-Give your mouth a swish with cool water to dilute the acid then brush up later.
+Give your mouth a swish with cool water to dilute the acid, then brush up later.